usememos/dotcom/content/docs/getting-started/tags.md

 Tags are a powerful tool for organizing and categorizing your contents. **memos** displays tags within the content of your notes in a visually distinct manner.

 When you include tags within your memo content, they are highlighted to stand out.
-For example, if you have a sentence that mentions "#NewTag," memos will automatically highlight and format it to draw your attention to the tag.
+For example, if you have a sentence that mentions "#NewTag" memos will automatically highlight and format it to draw your attention to the tag.

 This visual representation within your notes makes it easy to spot relevant tags and quickly identify the key topics or categories associated with your memo content.